FBimage

 For more answers to going solar – Solar FAQ

-In Summary: Solar PPA and Lease are the worst financing options!
+In Summary: Solar PPA and Lease are a choice of options!

 When you purchase your solar energy system outright or through a solar loan, you get to own the solar panels and all the power they produce.

-Don’t get stuck in a PPA or Lease.
-Invest smart – Buy solar panels from a trusted, award-winning solar installer and own your solar power for less.
+Invest smart – Buy solar panels and batteries from a trusted, award-winning solar installer.

-Owning solar can be 1000% lower cost than the utility company and can have returns on investments exceeding 20%.
+Owning solar can be 5 times lower cost than the utility company and can have returns on investments exceeding 20%.
 Call us for a free financial benefit analysis and find out for yourself.

 (760)646-8444